Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Tip Handling
 **************

-When we handle liquids with a pipette, we are constantly exchanging old, used tips for new ones to prevent cross-contamination between our wells.
-To help with this constant need, we describe in this section a few methods for getting new tips, and removing tips from a pipette.
+When we handle liquids with a pipette, we are constantly exchanging used tips for new ones to prevent cross-contamination between wells.
+To help with this constant in this section are a few methods for getting new tips, and removing tips from a pipette.

 Pick Up Tip
 ===========

 Before any liquid handling can be done, your pipette must have a tip on it.
 The command :py:meth:`.InstrumentContext.pick_up_tip` will move the pipette over to the specified tip, the press down into it to create a vacuum seal.
-The below example picks up the tip at location ``'A1'``.
+The below example picks up the tip at location ``'A1'``:

 .. code-block:: python

    pipette.pick_up_tip(tiprack['A1'])

-If you have associated a tiprack with your pipette such as in the :ref:`new-pipette` section or :ref:`protocol_api-protocols-and-instruments`, then you can simply call
+If you have associated a tiprack with your pipette such as in the :ref:`new-pipette` section or :ref:`protocol_api-protocols-and-instruments`, then you can simply call:

 .. code-block:: python